pascallaliberte/sharpen.page/_i18n/en/_posts/2019-01-04-expensive-pair-of-boots.md

 It was manufactured in the States, in a small factory ("not too automated") with leather sourced from Mexico.
 It was a low-maintenance boot ("I hate polishing") and was stylish enough to wear a dress shirt with it.

 <aside markdown="1" title="Force of Progress">
-→⚬ **Attraction to the solution:** Can wear a dress shirt with it, low maintenance, not made in an automated factory.
+→⚬ **Attraction to the solution:** I can wear a dress shirt with it, low maintenance, not made in an automated factory.
 {: .force }
 </aside>